Masamist/Get_It_Python_Project/README.md

 Our App can offer an alternative for many, by providing an Online content tutorial that enables users to learn code in their own time and pace, we provide an alternative entry point, allowing many who would otherwise be unable to join this growing industry.

+## Summary
+This project was such a great opportunity to learn about Agile project management and building a secure app with the Django web framework.
+In a group working together I had a turn at each role using agile project tools for agile management.
+My role for building the application was UI designer and front-end developer, I created the home, about page and acting as a tester to make several unit tests, UAT testing, cross-browser testing.
+Also, I coded the whole social Q&A page which was a great opportunity to create a social interactive page.

 ## Technologies
 + Django